 In order for the Crown to charge an offender with a drug-related offence, they must prove without a doubt that:

 Other defences include the validity of search warrants and the reliability of witnesses.
-Thus, it is important that you contact an experienced lawyer who can explain your rights, and who can present you with all your options moving forward.
+The lawyer will help you understand your rights and all the legal options going forward.

 Drug-related offences are serious offences in Canada, and obtaining proper, competent legal representation is essential.
-If you are facing drug charges and require assistance or legal advice on whether you should proceed, please do not hesitate to contact us and our specialist Criminal Lawyers can discuss your matter in more detail over a free consultation.
+Drug charges can be very detrimental to your freedom.
+You can speak to us for free about your legal matter.
 You can reach our office at 905-366-0202 or contact us through our website here.